William Craig1,2

 b. circa 1690, d.
 1744

-Jonathan Hampton was born circa 1690 in Monmouth Co., New Jersey.
+Jonathan Hampton was born circa 1690 in Monmouth County, New Jersey.
 He was the son of John Hampton and Martha Brown.
 Jonathan Hampton died in 1744 in New Jersey.

 Noah Hampton